Diving and Hyperbaric Medicine (DHM) – Statement on principles of transparency (updated July 2024)

 One-year embargo

 Articles in DHM are embargoed for one year.
 During that time only registered members of EUBS and SPUMS have access to the journal or specific papers within the journal.
-The only information in the public domain during that time is the Abstract on Medline and as widely distributed by Crossref under the article’s DOI number.
+The only information in the public domain during that time is the Abstract on MEDLINE and as widely distributed by Crossref under the article’s DOI number.

 The article may also be placed on author’s institution's library site for internal and individual educational/research use only.
-Two pdf versions of the paper will be sent to the first author, one watermarked as embargoed for one year to use initially and the other a 'clean' version which the author may do with as the authors wish thereafter.
+Two pdf versions of the paper will be sent to the first author, one password protected as embargoed for one year to use initially and the other a 'clean' version which the author may do with as the authors wish thereafter.

 Immediate release into the public domain